Kitty O'Neil: Later years and death

 In 1977 in the Mojave Desert, O'Neil piloted a hydrogen peroxide-powered rocket dragster built by Ky Michaelson with an average speed of 279.5 mi/h.
 Since the run was not repeated according to NHRA rules, it is not recognized as an official drag racing record.

-In 1979, O'Neil's experiences served as the basis for a biographical movie Silent Victory: The Kitty O'Neil Story, starring Stockard Channing.
-O'Neil commented that about half of the movie was an accurate depiction.
+In 1979, O'Neil's experiences served as the basis for a biographical film, Silent Victory: The Kitty O'Neil Story, starring Stockard Channing.
+O'Neil commented that about half of the film was an accurate depiction.

 O'Neil stepped away from stunt and speed work in 1982 after stunt colleagues were killed while performing.
 She moved to Minneapolis with Michaelson, and eventually moved to Eureka, South Dakota, with Raymond Wald.
 When she retired, O'Neil had set 22 speed records on land and water.

 She died on November 2, 2018, of pneumonia in Eureka, South Dakota, at age 72.
-In 2019, she received the Oscars in Memoriam award.
+In 2019, she was featured in the Oscars' In Memoriam segment.